Salted Caramel Cold Foam

 How do they make cold foam at Starbucks?

-Each Starbucks has a Vitamix blender with a circular disc with holes that can aerate liquids and it’s only used to make cold foam.
-Their regular cold foam is made with nonfat milk, but the flavored cold foams use milk, cream, and flavored syrup.
+Each Starbucks has a special Vitamix blender that can aerate liquids and it’s only used to make cold foam.

 Can I make cold foam without a French press or a handheld milk frother?